MicrosoftLearning/AZ-2008_DevOps_Foundations_Core_Principles_Practices/Instructions/Labs/03-implement-ci-cd-with-github-actions-and-iac-with-bicep.md

 ### Task 1: Fork and review the GitHub repo containing the source code of a web app, a GitHub Actions workflow, and a Bicep template

-1. Switch to the browser window displaying your GitHub account and ensure that you are still authenticated (if not, sign in by using your GitHub user account).
+1. Switch to the browser window displaying your GitHub account and ensure that you're still authenticated (if not, sign in by using your GitHub user account).
 1. Open another tab in the same browser window and navigate to the [eShopOnWeb](https://github.com/MicrosoftLearning/eShopOnWeb) repo, which hosts the .NET version of a sample web site, a GitHub Actions workflow, and a Bicep template.
 1. On the **eShopOnWeb** repo page, select **Fork**.
 1. On the **Create a new fork** page, ensure that the **Owner** drop-down list entry displays your GitHub user name, accept the default entry **eShopOnWeb** in the **Repository name** text box, and confirm the **Copy the main branch only** checkbox is checked, and then select **Create fork**.